 The external structure has been preserved.
 The wooden spiral staircase is one of the oldest in Germany.

-The restaurant, which used to be the stable, was restored through a meticulous process.
+The restaurant, which used to be a stable, was restored through a meticulous process.
 The stones were numbered and removed.
 Roman style heating was installed in the floor.
 They were then replaced in the correct sequence.

 Exploring the City Wall